RubenDillon/cybele/Thinfinity-Workspace/workspace7/readme.md

 Enabled=True
 ```

-3. Navigate up to   C:\Program Files\Thinfinity\Workspace and edit the file web.settings.js
+3. Navigate up to   C:\Program Files\Thinfinity\Workspace and review the file web.settings.js

-4. We need to add the following
+4. Review that the following instruction already exists
+	 webUsb: true

+5. Open a connection to the User Portal and open a RDP connection

+6. At the top of the connection window, you have different options like Actions, File Transfer and Options.
+Inside Option you will see a new option in the menu called "Connect USB".
+There you will see the USB devices from your endpoint.

 This Step by Step is based on the following documentation